zeek/spicy/doc/development/debugging.rst

     The compiler internally rewrites ASTs in multiple rounds until they stabilize.
 Activating this stream will print the ASTs into files ``dbg.*`` on disk after each round.
-This is pretty noisy, and is be most helpful as a last resort if it's hard to understand some aspect of AST processing without seeing really *all* the changes.
+This is pretty noisy, and maybe most helpful as a last resort when it's otherwise hard to understand some aspects of AST processing without seeing really *all* the changes.

 ``ast-final``
     Prints out all the final ASTs, with all transformations, ID &